 2.1.
 There is a fee of 3 dollars to submit your film for consideration to the Anibar International Animation Festival.

 2.2.
 Any animated film or music video, including computer-generated animation and combinations of live action, that are completed after January 01, 2018, can participate.
 Films completed prior to January 01, 2018 are not eligible for participation.
+This rule does not count for Feature Film Competition, in this category we accept films that have been completed in 2017, 2018, and 2019.

 2.3.
 In order to be considered for competition in the Festival, the film must be less than 30 minutes long (including credits).
 For Feature Film Competition, the film should not exceed 120 minutes (including credits).